tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/readme.md

 # Lucid Expressions: Boolean Expressions That Reduce to Canonical Form in Polynomial Time

-Lucid Expressions are a form of textual, binary, ordered, [existential graph](https://en.wikipedia.org/wiki/Existential_graph),
-with symmetric rules of inference, that can be reduced to their canonical form in polynomial time.
+Lucid Expressions are a textual and ordered, form of [existential graph](https://en.wikipedia.org/wiki/Existential_graph) that can be reduced to their canonical form in polynomial time.

-This document describes Lucid Expressions and a method for reducing them to their simplest, canonical form.
+This document describes Lucid Expressions and a method for reducing them.
+It is shown that...
+- the LE system of logic is sound and complete.
-It is shown that the LE system's reduction method is sound, complete, confluent, and terminates.
+- the LE system's reduction method is sound, complete, confluent, and terminates.

-It is also shown that LEs can be completely reduced, and their satisfiability determined, in polynomial time.
+It is also shown that a satisfying valuation of an expression can be determined in polynomial time.

 ## Cheet Sheet